- There is a FACE COVERING ADVISORY in effect for Valley County.

 KNOW BEFORE YOU GO:

-Central District Health has a requirement for face coverings in all public spaces effective now
+Central District Health has a face covering advisory in place urging everyone to wear a mask in all public spaces.

 Why?
 To keep the public safe and businesses open.